sncis/cp_whoAmI/README.md

 This project is a capstone project and is intended to present the topic of data protection in a creative way.
 \
-You can view the live version of the project [here](https://cpwhoami.herokuapp.com/).
+You can view the live version of the project [here](https://cpwhoami.herokuapp.com/).<br />
-\

 The website shows visitors what information a website can collect about them without using cookies, trackers or other additional technologies.
 The website only collects data from various browser features and propertie.
 Supported browsers are Chrome, Safari and Firefox.
-It may or may not work in all other browsers.
+It may or may not work in all other browsers.<br />

-\
-The animation was created using [p5js](https://p5js.org/) and is integrated into a React component.
+The animation was created using [p5js](https://p5js.org/) and is integrated into a React component.<br />

-\
-The Node backend for this web application can be found [here](https://github.com/sncis/cp_whoAmI_backend).
+The Node backend for this web application can be found [here](https://github.com/sncis/cp_whoAmI_backend).<br />
-\

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).